Data protection compliance is an ongoing strategic priority for in-house counsel, particularly for solo lawyers or lean legal teams.

 Mapping your data landscape

-A strategic approach to data protection compliance begins having a robust data landscape and risk profile for your organisation.
+A strategic approach to data protection compliance begins with having a robust data landscape and risk profile for your organisation.
 This foundation enables you to allocate resources effectively and prioritise high-risk areas.
+For structured audits and privacy risk assessments, referring to the ICO’s guidance on data protection self-assessments can help identify where your organisation may fall short.

 Strategic priorities: